Transfer Credit Student Appeal Process

-To the extent that Berkeley College’s different Baccalaureate degrees have varying requirements concerning elective credits, students are advised to consult with the Academic Advisement Department at their intended location to determine the applicability of their transferred credits towards their intended program of study at Berkeley College.
+To the extent that Berkeley College’s different Baccalaureate degrees have varying requirements concerning elective credits, students are advised to consult with the Academic Advisement Department at their intended campus to determine the applicability of their transferred credits towards their intended program of study at Berkeley College.

 Berkeley College has established an appeal process through which transfer students can appeal a decision that they believe is not consistent with this Agreement.
 Questions regarding the appeals process can be forwarded to The Office of the Registrar.